-The Economic Development & Tourism Management concentration provides an in-depth examination of the economics, infrastructure, logistical, security, and research issues involved with regional, national, and international economic development and tourism.
+The MS in Administrative Studies concentration in Economic Development & Tourism Management provides an in-depth examination of the economics, infrastructure, logistical, security, and research issues involved with regional, national, and international economic development and tourism.
 Students are exposed to the interplay of private, public, and government organizations as they relate to the design of a comprehensive economic development and tourism plan.
 The combination of theory and practice prepares students to analyze tourism markets; assess area, regional, and national weaknesses and strengths; and understand infrastructure needs and the costs associated with development.
 The program emphasizes sustainable economic development via the commodification of cultural and nature tourism assets.

 All students must demonstrate proficiency in mathematical skills for management by taking MET AD 510 Mathematics for Management.

 International students are required to demonstrate proficiency in written and oral English skills.
 International students must take MET AD 501 Business Communications for International Students unless waived by the department.

 - MET AD 501 Business Communications for International Students (4 cr)

 - MET AD 510 Mathematics for Management (2 cr)